HudsonTout/m1911-custom-grip-design/README.md

 * **Tactile Texture Matrix:** Features a custom hexagon/diamond-checkering pattern designed to increase the coefficient of friction between the operator's hand and the frame.
 The spacing and depth of the checkering prevent slipping without causing abrasive hotspotting.
 * **Compliance Relief Pockets:** The interior face incorporates targeted relief zones.
 Reducing the cross-sectional wall thickness in non-load-bearing areas creates passive flexibility, letting the panel conform slightly to individual grip pressure.
+* **Ergonomic Design:** The frontal face applies a slight curvature across the width of the grip panel to ensure a comfortable & uniform grip,

 ---